intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/scala/docker-graphene/README.md

 After you decompress the gzip files, these files may be renamed by some decompress tools, e.g. **train-images-idx3-ubyte** is renamed to **train-images.idx3-ubyte**.
 Please change the name back before you run the example.  <br>

 ### Prepare the keys
 The ppml in analytics zoo needs secured keys to enable spark security such as Authentication, RPC Encryption, Local Storage Encryption and TLS, you need to prepare the secure keys and keystores.
-In this example, you can generate keys and keystores with root permission (test only, need input security password for keys).
+In this tutorial, you can generate keys and keystores with root permission (test only, need input security password for keys).

 ```bash
 sudo ../../../scripts/generate-keys.sh